Our top pick for

 Major mining companies offer the opportunity for steady returns and dividends while junior mining companies hold the potential for rapid growth.
 Before investing, you should research the mining company that interests you and what materials it yields to determine potential benefits specific to the product.

-According to Finder data, 39% of Australian investors own mining stocks1, making it one of the most popular sectors with local investors.
+According to Finder data, 39% of Australian investors own mining stocks, making it one of the most popular sectors with local investors.
+Of course, almost every Australian with a superannuation fund is also exposed to the industry via their super fund's investments.

 The mining industry isn't immune to risk and faces several unique challenges, chief among them being economic and geopolitical shifts.